sabre1041/openshift-namespace-federation-operator/README.md

     ...
 ```

-Here is an example of a CR using the slef-hosted gloabal loadbalancer:
+Here is an example of a CR using the self-hosted gloabal loadbalancer configuration:

 ```yaml
 apiVersion: federation.raffa.systems/v1alpha1